 Dissertation: “The role of sensory experience and communication modality in the neural mechanisms supporting social communicative processes: A fNIRS hyperscanning study”

 Current Position: Post-Doctoral Fellow under Dr. Naomi Caselli in the LexLab at Boston University

 Dr. Berger (Dr. Ilaria Berteletti, Advisor) worked in in the Language and Educational Neuroscience (LENS) lab with Dr. Clifton Langdon and then in the Numeracy and Educational Neuroscience (NENS) lab with Dr. Berteletti.

-Berger earned a Bachelor of Science degree in Psychology from the Rochester Institute of Technology.
-While studying at RIT, Lauren worked as an intern at the Deaf Wellness Center in the University of Rochester Medical Center's Department of Psychiatry, an ASL translation consultant for the National Center for Deaf Health Research, and a research assistant for the Deaf X Lab headed by Dr. Matthew Dye.
+Dr. Berger earned a Bachelor of Science degree in Psychology from the Rochester Institute of Technology.
+While studying at RIT, Dr. Berger worked as an intern at the Deaf Wellness Center in the University of Rochester Medical Center's Department of Psychiatry, an ASL translation consultant for the National Center for Deaf Health Research, and a research assistant for the Deaf X Lab headed by Dr. Matthew Dye.

-Berger is investigating DeafBlind individuals interacting with one another while undergoing fNIRS neuroimaging and using an emerging tactile-based language (Pro-Tactile ASL) in naturalistic settings.
+Dr. Berger investigated DeafBlind individuals interacting with one another while undergoing fNIRS neuroimaging and using an emerging tactile-based language (Pro-Tactile ASL) in naturalistic settings.
 This work has strong potential to advance our understanding of the underlying mechanisms that allow for cross-modal neuroplasticity.

 Secondary Reader (Advisor): Dr. Kristen Maul